 - 1. Apply logical and critical thinking skills to the computing discipline.
-87.44% - 2.
+86.33% compare it to 18-19 year finding.
+A drop of around 1 % - 2.
 Use appropriate information and technology to analyze, evaluate, and solve technical problems.
-89.00% - 3.
+77.21% - 3.
 Collaborate effectively in teams.
-75.00% - 4.
+94.44% based on a small pool of numbers - 4.
 Discuss the impact of information technology on the society and workplace.
+73.99%

-78.05% In the 2017 2018 academic year the performance percentages on CIS PLOs 1, 2 & 4 were: 90.43%, 89.4, & 92.4 respectively.
-This indicates progress has been made toward achieving our target of achieving an 80% or higher on all PLOs.
+The percentage indicates some targets were met while others need to be improved in order to achieve our target of an 80% or higher on all PLOs.